Flow-IPC/ipc/README.md

 # Flow-IPC: Modern C++ toolkit for fast inter-process communication (IPC)

 In this context, IPC means the sharing or transmission of a *data structure* from *one process to another*.
+XXX - INTENTIONALLY CHANGED LINE - UPSTREAM!!
 In C++ systems programing, this is a common activity with significant impact on system performance.
 E.g., it is used heavily in microservices.